Seoulmetro-0418/JPOPPlayer/README.md

 # JPOPPlayer🎧🇯🇵

-JPOPPlayer is a music player specially designed for J-POP fans and Japanese language learners.
-With a built-in lyric timeline, it lets you follow along with the lyrics in real-time as the song plays, creating an immersive and educational listening experience.
+JPOPPlayer is a music player specially designed for J-POP fans and Japanese language learners.\n With a built-in lyric timeline, it lets you follow along with the lyrics in real-time as the song plays, creating an immersive and educational listening experience.

 Features